oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   CleanStart=true, Will=false: The gateway will delete all subscriptions and Will data, if present, related to the client and it will return
     CONNACK.

--   CleanStart=false, Will=true: The gateway keeps all the client's data and it will overwrite, if present, or add the Will data related to the client with the content of the CONNECT Will optional fields and it will return CONNACK.
+-   CleanStart=false, Will=true: The gateway will keep all the client's data and it will overwrite, if present, or add the Will data related to the client with the content of the CONNECT Will optional fields and it will return CONNACK.

--   CleanStart=false, Will=false: The gateway keeps all stored client's data and returns CONNACK.
+-   CleanStart=false, Will=false: The Gateway will keep all the client's subscriptions and it will delete any Will data, if present, and it will return CONNACK.

 Note that if a client wants to delete only its Will data at Virtual Connection setup, it could send a CONNECT packet with "CleanStart=false" and
 "Will=false".